ii/coredns/doc/configuration.md

 }
 ~~~

 Will generate an error on startup.
-Changing the second port number to 1055 makes these Server Block
+Changing the second port number to 1055 makes these Server Blocks
 two different Servers.

 ## Specifying a Protocol

+Currently CoreDNS accepts three different protocols: plain DNS, DNS over TLS and DNS over gRPC, you
+can specify what a server should accept if the configuration, by prefixing a zone name with
+a scheme, use:

+* `dns://` for plain DNS (the default is no scheme is specified).
+* `tls://` for DNS over TLS.
+* `grpc://` for DNS over gRPC.

 ## Plugins

+Each Server Block specifies a bunch of plugins (plugins.md)
 Directives

 ## External Plugin

-Compile time enabled.
+External plugins are plugins that are not compiled into the default CoreDNS.
+You can easily enable
+them, but you'll need to compile CoreDNS your self.